sider/sider-docs/docs/tools/php/codesniffer.md

 | ----------------- | --------- | -------------------------------------------- |
 | 3.5.4             | PHP 7.4.4 | https://pear.php.net/package/PHP_CodeSniffer |

+**PHP_CodeSniffer** is a style checker to enforce a defined set of PHP coding standards.

 ## Getting Started

-To start using PHP_CodeSniffer, enable it in [Repository Settings](../../getting-started/repository-settings.md).
+To start using PHP_CodeSniffer, enable it in [repository settings](../../getting-started/repository-settings.md).
 To configure the coding standard you want to follow, add `sider.yml` in your repository and set the `standard` option:

 ```yaml
 linter: